Our highly trained infectious disease specialists prevent, diagnose and treat a range of infectious diseases—from tuberculosis to hepatitis C.

 Other infections can be related to chronic wounds, and they may cause serious and sometimes life-threatening complications, including gangrene.
 All of these diseases require different types of treatment.
 But one thing remains the same: Serious infections often require enhanced expertise.
 That's what MetroHealth's comprehensive services can offer you.

-And because we're part of the nationwide Center for AIDS Research at Case Western Reserve University, we provide opportunities for people living with HIV to participate in studies of new treatments.
+MetroHealth participates in the nationwide Center for AIDS Research at Case Western Reserve University, providing opportunities for people living with HIV to participate in studies of new treatments.

 - Bone and joint infections, such as osteomyelitis